jint-method/model-view-viewmodel-controller/README.md

 - viewmodels can manage its local state
 - viewmodels are bound to a view

-## View
+## Views

 The view is the structure, layout, and appearance of what a user sees on the screen.

 - recieves input from the user
 - sends input to the viewmodel
-- displays the viewmodels state via data binding
+- bound to the viewmodels via data bindings

 ## Creation